 The cruise ships dock at this tiny hamlet Whittier, most passengers taking a cruise organized excursion to Anchorage.
-The MS Amsterdam from Holland America line docks in Anchorage town itself.
 Other ships also use Seward.

 The cruise terminal is 60 miles from Anchorage, you can take a bus or train from and to the terminal.
 Either way you pass the Anton Anderson Memorial Tunnel: shared by rail and vehicle traffic, when one is inside the other is not; they switch every half hour.